‘RHOA’ Season 9 Reunion Show: ‘Holy S**t! Some Stuff Came Out,’ Says Andy Cohen

 A post shared by Real Housewives Of Atlanta ???? (@realhousewivesatlanta) on

-Another photo shows that the set for the Real Housewives of Atlanta season 9 reunion show featuring Kandi Burruss, Phaedra Parks, Porsha Williams, Kenya Moore, Sheree Whitfield, and Cynthia Bailey was decked out in warm shades of gold.
+Another photo shows that the set for the Real Housewives of Atlanta Season 9 reunion show featuring Kandi Burruss, Phaedra Parks, Porsha Williams, Kenya Moore, Sheree Whitfield, and Cynthia Bailey was decked out in warm shades of gold.

 It's a Glam Squad Mob at the #RHOA Reunion taping!
 Almost back from lunch….